Soviet famine of 1930–1933: Reactions

-Estimation of the loss of life
+Estimates of the loss of life

 It has been estimated that between 3.3 and 3.9 million died in Ukraine, between 2 and 3 million died in Russia, and 1.5–2 million (1.3 million of whom were ethnic Kazakhs) died in Kazakhstan.
-In addition to the Kazakh famine of 1919–1922, these events saw Kazakhstan lose more than half of its population within 15 years.
+In addition to the Kazakh famine of 1919–1922, Kazakhstan lost more than half of its population within 15 years.
 The famine made Kazakhs a minority in their own republic.
-Before the famine, around 60% of the republic's population were Kazakhs; after the famine, only around 38% of the population were Kazakhs.
+Before the famine, around 60% of the republic's population were Kazakhs; after the famine, only around 38% of the republic's population were Kazakhs.

-The exact number of deaths is hard to determine due to a lack of records, but the number increases significantly when the deaths in Ukrainian-majority Kuban region of Russia are included.
+The number of deaths is difficult to determine due to a lack of records, but the number increases significantly when the deaths in Ukrainian-majority Kuban region of Russia are included.
 Older estimates are still often cited in political commentary.
-In 1987, Robert Conquest had cited a number of Kazakhstan losses of one million; a large number of nomadic Kazakhs had roamed abroad, mostly to China and Mongolia.
+In 1987, Conquest had cited Kazakhstan losses of one million; a large number of nomadic Kazakhs had roamed abroad, mostly to China and Mongolia.
 In 1993, "Population Dynamics: Consequences of Regular and Irregular Changes" reported that "general collectivization and repressions connected with it, as well as the 1933 famine, may be responsible for 7 million deaths."
 In 2007, David R. Marples estimated that 7.5 million people died as a result of the famine in Soviet Ukraine, of which 4 million were ethnic Ukrainians.
-According to the findings of the Court of Appeal of Kyiv in 2010, the demographic losses due to the famine amounted to 10 million, with 3.9 million direct famine deaths, and a further 6.1 million birth deficit.
+According to the findings of the Court of Appeal of Kyiv in 2010, the demographic losses which were due to the famine amounted to 10 million, of which 3.9 million were direct famine deaths, and an additional birth deficit of 6.1 million.
 Later in 2010, Timothy Snyder estimated that around 3.3 million people died in total in Ukraine.
 In 2013, it was said that total excess deaths in Ukraine could not have exceeded 2.9 million.

-Other estimates for famine dead are as follow:
+Other estimates of famine deaths are as follows: